This page describes how to write secure Moodle code that is not vulnerable to anything that evil people may try to throw at it.

 Uploaded files must not be opened directly in browser from the same server.
 Instead the files need to be served from different domain, or server has to force download of all files to local hard drive before opening them.
-Serving of untrusted files from different domain will be implemented in 2.0.

 For security reasons unregistered users can not be allowed to upload any files or submit any text that is stored in database.
 Guests could try to spam other users, exploit problems in html cleaning routines, abuse other vulnerabilities or try social engineering based attacks.

 Sites with enabled user sign-up via email have to take extra care in order to prevent spamming and other types of attacks.